WillLankenau13/inclementWeatherGoat/README.md

 # Introduction

 This repository contains the code for a project where we found the NFL Inclement Weather Goat: the NFL quarterback who has performed the best in inclement weather.
 This was a part of a small group project for a sports statistics class in my senior year of high school.
-Our group came up with the methodology, but I wrote the code in this repository.
+Our group came up with the methodology, while I wrote the code in this repository.

 # Data